Fraser Valley, BC (Abbotsford)

 Doug’s experience with Big Brothers and Big Sisters led him to serve in multiple leadership roles within the organization, including president and past president.
 His dedication to community service continued through his involvement with the United Way of Victoria and various community initiatives.

-Today, Doug is an active member of the Ladner Business Association, where he has helped organize numerous local events, including the popular annual Quilt Walk and Classic Car Show in Ladner and Tsawwassen.
+Doug was an active member of the Ladner Business Association, where he helped organize numerous local events, including the popular annual Quilt Walk and Classic Car Show in Ladner and Tsawwassen.